amnaaaaali/UTDMINTS_BiometricDataApp/README.md

 ```
 ### Issues

 Video overlay not opaque.
-Video is difficult to see if they're are other apps or windows behind the GUI window and if background is not solid black.
+Video is difficult to see if there are other apps or windows behind the GUI window and if the desktop background is not solid black.

 ### Built With